Welcome

 • Current Research

 I work at the intersection of social and ecological dimensions in conservation.
-My research interests cover three overlapping themes, all of which are present in my dissertation.
+My research interests cover three overlapping themes, all of which are present in my work.
 These are:

 • Theoretical Ecology and Social Science